 CARE MINISTRY

-The Care Ministry provides support for church members by ministering to their lives in time of need.
-The ministry shall coordinate church volunteers to prepare and transport meals to those in need, as well as provide transportation as requested.
-The Ministry may also send cards to express encouragement and / or sympathy.
+The Care Ministry provides support for church members by coordinating church volunteers to prepare and deliver meals, provide transportation as needed, sending cards, making phone calls/visits in time of need.
+The Ministry expresses encouragement and / or sympathy.

 CHRISTIAN EDUCATION MINISTRY

 The Christian Education Ministry is open to all members of the church and facilitates and strengthens the Christian faith relationship between individuals and God.
-The Christian Ed Ministry will meet regularly to determine the best ways to serve individuals of all ages through programs including, but not limited to: Nursery, Christian Education Hour (Sunday School), Children’s Church, Middle and Senior High Youth Groups, Vacation Bible School, Seasonal Events, and Church Camp.
+The Christian Ed Ministry will meet regularly to determine the best ways to serve individuals of all ages through programs including, but not limited to: Nursery, Christian Education Hour (Sunday School), Children’s Church, Middle and Senior High Youth Groups, adult education, Vacation Bible School, Seasonal Events, and Church Camp.
 The Christian Ed Ministry frequently serves in partnership with other Highwater Ministries.

 FELLOWSHIP MINISTRY